Shcoobz/animated-template/README.md

 ## Summary

-Welcome to Animated Template!
-This application is a dynamic and visually engaging web template designed to provide an immersive user experience through the use of animations and transitions.
+Animated Template is a dynamic and visually engaging web template designed to provide an immersive user experience through the use of animations and transitions.
 It features a user-friendly interface, seamless navigation, and interactive elements that bring content to life.

 The core functionality includes: